Lavandula pinnata: Description

-Lavandula pinnata is a small shrub with opposite, simple, pinnately dissected leaves, and square stems.
-The flowers are purple, borne in summer.
+Lavandula pinnata is a shrub growing between 18 and 24 inches in height, with opposite, simple, pinnately dissected leaves, and square stems.
+Leaves are covered in fine white hairs, giving the plant a downy appearance.
+Flowers are deep violet in colour, with single or triple flower spikes, blooming from late spring to summer.

 Taxonomy

 As of 4 February 2018, the original authorship of the name "Lavandula pinnata" varies by source.
 The World Checklist of Selected Plant Families attributes the name to Johan Daniel Lundmark in 1780, a view followed by The Plant List and Tropicos.
 GRIN Taxonomy and the African Plant Database attribute the name to the younger Carl Linnaeus (1780); the International Plant Names Index has the same attribution, but without a date, as well as noting the use of the name by Conrad Moench in 1802.